trotter/chuusha/README.md

-Chuusha is a Rack adapter that treats your css and javascript files as erb templates.
+Chuusha (pronounced chew-sha) is a Rack adapter that treats your css and javascript files as erb templates.
 It also provides a basic facility for sharing constants between all your templates and the rest of your Rack stack.
 It will continually evaluate templates in dev mode, while caching the rendered template in production.
 It